SvetozarP/CPlusPlusSoftUni/README.md

 8. **08onTimeForTheExam** - Exam arrival time calculator with early/late/on-time status and time difference formatting
 9. **09skiTrip** - Ski vacation cost calculator with accommodation discounts and rating-based price adjustments

+### 08 - For Loop Exercise
+This module introduces for loops and iteration concepts in C++, covering array processing, data analysis, pattern recognition, and complex calculations with repetitive operations.
+The exercises demonstrate practical applications of loops in real-world scenarios.

+#### Exercises Completed:

+1. **01numbersEndingOn7** - Prints all numbers from 0 to 999 that end with the digit 7 using modulo operations
+2. **02halfSumElement** - Finds if any element in an array equals the sum of all other elements, with difference calculation
+3. **03histogram** - Categorizes numbers into ranges and calculates percentage distribution for data analysis
+4. **04cleverLily** - Calculates savings over time with alternating birthday money and toy sales, determining if a washing machine can be afforded
+5. **05salary** - Tracks salary deductions based on website visits with early termination when salary reaches zero
+6. **06oscars** - Academy Awards point calculation system with jury scoring and early achievement detection
+7. **07trekkingMania** - Mountain climbing group distribution calculator with percentage analysis across different peak categories
+8. **08tennisRankList** - Tennis tournament point tracking system with win percentage and average point calculations

 ## 🛠️ Technical Details

 - **Language**: C++